 Mission: To give Holistic care and development of underprivileged children / persons in India in order to ensure their rights.
 To ensure the quality of life & human rights of the most vulnerable people in Kolkata and Suburbs.

 HKF has been working with the under privileged and vulnerable children for more than 17 years.
 The target children fall under the category of street & slum dwellers; working children, children of sex workers, child beggars, orphan and abandoned children, trafficked and missing children.

 HFK has outreached their support and services to over 48,000 children and 800,029 community members.
 The organization is accredited under Credibility Alliance, New Delhi, for Good Governance and has won many awards and citations for its exemplary work over the years.

 Hope Kolkata Foundation is the implementation arm of The Hope Foundation (Hope), an Irish Charity headquartered in Cork with offices in UK, Germany and the USA.

-The Director, HKF reports to the Governing Board who answers to the general member.
-The Director is responsible for day-to-day running of the organization.
-Under her are Programme Manager (Protection), Senior Programme Coordinator, Child Protection Officer, Programme Managers and Coordinators.
+The Secretary, HKF reports to the Governing Board who answers to the general member.
+The Secretary is responsible for day-to-day running of the organization.
+Under his are Programme Managers, Managers and Coordinators.

-HKF runs programmes in Protection, Community Health care, Education, Livelihood Skills development, Micro finance & Income Generation Programmes, Administration & Accounts, as well as a Hospital.
+HKF runs programmes in Protection, Community Health care, Education, Livelihood Skills development, Administration & Accounts, as well as a Hospital.
 Under each programme, Programme Managers and Coordinators are responsible for managing the project, adhering to objectives and guidelines.
 They also network with stakeholders and monitor the progress of the programme.

 The Board of Hope Kolkata Foundation consists of persons from diverse backgrounds, each of whom brings their experience and valuable insights to the forum.